dgaydukov/cert-aws/files/sa.md

 sudo dd if=/mnt/volume/tmpfile of=/dev/null bs=1M count=1024
 ```

+Incremental Snapshots available only for rds for other types (ec2 instance store, efs you have to manully make backups)

 ###### EC2 Instance Store
 Similar to EBS, but located on the same machine as EC2 (EBS connected through network), available only during lifetime of EC2.
 So it's not durable, once EC2 instance stop/restart/fail all data would be lost.